-English as a Second Language/English Literacy Development (ESL/ELD) Allocation
+English as a Second Language/English Literacy Development (ESL/ELD) Allocation because it may not be their first language.

-Ontario's curriculum requires that students develop strong English-language or Frenchlanguage skills.
-The cultural and linguistic diversity of Ontario's population means that students may require extra help to develop proficiency in their language of instruction because it may not be their first language.
 The ESL/ELD Allocation provides English-language school boards with additional resources to meet the needs of these students.
 ESL/ELD funding is based on the sum of the Recent Immigrant and Diversity in English-Language Learners components.